GENERAL INSTRUCTION OF THE LITURGY OF THE HOURS

-The concern with prayer involves those especially who have been called by a special mandate to carry out the liturgy of the hours: bishops and priests as they pray in virtue of their office for their own people and for the whole people of God; other sacred ministers, and also religious.
+This work of prayer belongs especially to all who have been called by a special mandate to carry out the Liturgy of the Hours: to bishops and priests as they pray in virtue of their office for their own people and for the whole people of God, to other sacred ministers and also to religious.

-18. Those then who take part in the liturgy of the hours bring growth to God’s people in a hidden but fruitful apostolate, for the work of the apostolate is directed to this end, “that all who are made children of God by faith and baptism should come together to praise God in the midst of this Church, to take part in the sacrifice, and to eat the Lord’s Supper.”
+18. Those then who take part in the Liturgy of the Hours bring growth to God’s people in a hidden but fruitful apostolate, for the work of the apostolate is directed to this end, “that all who are made sons of God through faith and baptism may come together in unity, praise God in the midst of the Church, share in the sacrifice and eat the supper of the Lord.”

-Thus by their lives the faithful show forth and reveal to others “the mystery of Christ and the real nature of the true Church.
-It is of the essence of the Church to be visible yet endowed with invisible resources, eager to act yet intent on contemplation, present in this world yet not at home in it.”
+Thus by their lives the faithful show forth and reveal to others “the mystery of Christ and the genuine nature of the true Church.
+Its characteristic is to be … visible, yet endowed with invisible realities, fervent in action, yet devoted to contemplation, present in the world, yet a pilgrim and a stranger.”

-In their turn the readings and prayers of the liturgy of the hours form a wellspring of the Christian life: the table of sacred Scripture and the writings of the saints nurture its life and prayers strengthen it.
-Only the Lord, without whom we can do nothing, can, in response to our request, give power and increase to what we do, so that we may be built up each day in the Spirit into the temple of God, to the measure of Christ’s fullness, and receive greater strength also to bring the good news of Christ to those outside.
+In their turn the readings and prayers of the Liturgy of the Hours form a wellspring of the Christian life, which is nourished at the table of Sacred Scripture and the writings of the saints, and receives strength from the prayers.
+Only the Lord, without whom we can do nothing, can give, in response to our request, power and increase to what we do, so that we may be built up each day in the Spirit into the temple of God, to the full stature of Christ, and also receive greater strength to bring the good news of Christ to those outside.

 Harmony of Mind and Voice